AnubhabMukherjee2003/tictactoe/README.md

 # tictactoe
-an responsive app to play tictactoe with your friend
+an responsive app to play tictactoe with your friend(only two player mode)